Top 10 Unknown Grand Canyon Tourist Attractions

-If you're looking to get away from the same tourist trail every other visitor to Grand Canyon National Park is on, than check out these less popular activities when you visit the canyon.
-Just because they aren't as popular doesn't mean they are not amazing.
-Our top 10 unknown attractions list is sure to add some variety you'll love to your trip.
+If you're looking to get away from the crowded tourist stops every other Grand Canyon National Park visitor wants to see, explore the Guru’s comprehensive list of less visited (but still incredible!) locations and activities to plan your trip to the canyon.
+Just because they aren't as well-known doesn't mean they’re not amazing and our Top 10 Unknown Attractions list is sure to add some great variety to your trip.

 1. The North Rim

 Most of Grand Canyon’s ~6 million annual visitors head to the South Rim because of its convenient location, comprehensive services, and world-famous overlooks.
 If you’d prefer a much quieter location without sacrificing the epic canyon views, head to the North Rim instead.
 Only open from May 15th through the first snow of the winter, the North Rim has it all: scenic drives along Cape Royal Road, easy hikes to scenic overlooks like Bright Angel Point, access to the inner canyon along the North Kaibab Trail, and even mule rides.
 If you visit later in fall, you’ll truly be able to get away from the hustle and bustle that is commonplace on the South Rim.
 The North Rim has beautiful meadows and aspen groves (perfect for fall colors!) and sweeping canyon views, giving you access to one of Grand Canyon’s best kept secrets.